ropensci/roweb3/content/blog/2025-03-24-numfocus-unconf/index.md

 {{< figure src = "rOpenSciBrazil.jpeg" alt = "Francesca, Andrea, Beatriz, Heydee and Yani stand up and smiling for the picture" >}}

-We discussed our [translation](/multilingual-publishing/) effort and catch up on the [champions](/champions)' work after the program and in our [new champion program cohort](/blog/2025/03/10/champeons-latin-america/).
+We discussed our [translation](/multilingual-publishing/) effort and caught up on the [champions](/champions)' work after the program and in our [new champion program cohort](/blog/2025/03/10/champeons-latin-america/).